Skip to content

 cd amass

-> Shutdown the Amass framework within the Docker environment:
+> Shutdown the Amass containers within the Docker environment:

 docker compose down